dragono21230/dragono21230/README.md

-- 👋 Hi, I’m @dragono21230
+- 👋 Hi, I’m Ryusei!
-- 👀 I’m interested in pedagogy.
+- 👀 I’m interested in Yu!Gi!Oh!.
-- 🌱 I’m currently learning VBA.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Forum　that everyone can edit this.
-- 📫 How to reach me is sending email to ss15n@icloud.com.
+- 📫 How to reach me is sending email to dragon.o2.1230@gmail.com.

 <!---
 dragono21230/dragono21230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.